Brand guidelines + resources

 The turnaround time is around 5 working days.

-If you would like to see examples of brochures from other clubs, please contact Student-led Initiatives.
+If you would like to see examples of brochures from other clubs, please contact Student-led Learning Team.
 Please be aware of the timeline of producing a hard copy brochure.
 Consider the School’s brand guidelines (available at LBS BrandHub) in the design, as well as:

 Logos: School, Club, Event, Sponsors